Cannoptikum

 Cannabis is a dioecious plant, meaning there are separate male and female plants.
 These plants differ by their chromosomes: female plants have XX chromosomes, while male plants have XY chromosomes.
 This genetic differentiation is fundamental to their reproductive roles and their ability to produce cannabinoids and terpenes.
 Female plants are especially coveted as they produce the flowers rich in cannabinoids such as THC and CBD, known for their medicinal and psychoactive properties.

-During the pre-flowering phase, the plant's sex becomes apparent.
-Female plants develop pistils, the first signs of flower production, while male plants develop pollen sacs responsible for pollination.
-This phase is crucial for identifying the sex and removing male plants to maximize the production of female flowers.
-All these structures are important {{}}.
+During the preflower stage, the sex of the plants becomes visible.
+Female plants develop pistils, the first signs of flower production, while male plants form pollen sacs, which are responsible for pollination.
+This stage is crucial for identifying the plant’s sex and removing male plants to maximize the production of female flowers.
+All these structures are important parts of the cannabis plant.

 Types of Cannabis Seeds